-We use drop sets when you want a little more volume with for smaller muscle groups especially.
+We use drop sets when you want a little more volume for smaller muscle groups.

 The way drop sets work is pretty simple, you work up to a top set for as many reps as possible, drop the weight and do it again.